CoffeaTeam/coffea-casa/docs/cc_user_ssl.rst

 ServiceX
 --------

-When dealing with very large datasets it is often better to do initial data filtering, augmentation using `ServiceX <https://iris-hep.org/projects/servicex>`_.
+When dealing with very large datasets it is often better to do initial data filtering, augmentation using `ServiceX <https://iris-hep.org/projects/servicex>`.
-ServiceX transformation produce output as Awkward Arrays that can then be used in a regular Coffea processing.
+ServiceX transformation produces output as an Awkward Array.
+The array can then be used in a regular Coffea processing.
 Here a scheme explaining the workflow:

 .. image:: _static/servicex-coffea-workflow.png